RequirementEngineering/ch-re-169840HectorSanchez/Artifacts/Tienda_de_Mascotas.md

  5. Measure Heart Rate
  6. Feel legs, and abdomen.
 (Feeling these areas can detect pain or discomfort)

- After, the pet have had the checkup, then the Stylist proccess continues
+ After, the pet have had the checkup, then the Stylist proccess continues the process is:
+ 1. Cut hair
+ 2. Brush hair
+ 3. Wash
+ 4. Drying
+ 5. Rebrush
+ 6. Trim Nails
+ 7. Extra: You can add accesories to the dog ex: Ribbon, etc.

+ The problem is mainly in the area of the pets, they only use paper to keep information about the animals.
+It can be useful to have a program that retains the information of the pets that are currently in the cleaning area or the checkup.
+The use of paper can complicate the process, because they often forget to write on the paper, and the information in the paper is not certain.
+These can make them lose money.